10 Most Valuable Franklin Half Dollars

 4. 1961 Proof DDR – $14,400

-The 1961 Franklin Half Dollar value is highly dependent on proof errors like the Doubled Die Reverse (DDR) variety, which is desirable by many collectors.
+The 1961 Franklin Half Dollar value is dependent on proof errors which are desirable to many collectors.

 • No mintmark, indicating Philadelphia Mint.